Ayoub Amraoui: Club career

+In January 2024, he joined Championnat National club Nancy on loan for the remainder of the season.
+Just one week later, he was recalled and sent on loan to Amiens in Ligue 2 instead.

+Al-Ahli

+On 17 July 2025, Amraoui was transferred to Al Ahli in Qatar.

 International career

-Born in France, Amraoui is of Moroccan descent.
+Born in France, Amraoui holds French and Moroccan nationalities.
 He was called up to the Morocco U20s for a set of friendlies in March 2022.
 He made one appearance for the U20s against the Romania U20s in a 2–2 friendly tie on 29 March 2022.

+In June 2023, he was included in the final squad of the under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself, where the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.